-The safety mechanism on the Model 597TM Autoloading Rimfire Rifle is a button located behind the trigger.
-See Pictures 4 and 5.
+The safety mechanism on the Model 7400TM Autoloading Centerfire Rifle is a button located behind the trigger.
+See Pictures 3 and 4.

-The safety mechanism provides additional protection against accidental or unintentional discharge under normal usage when properly engaged and in good working order.
+The safety mechanism provides protection against accidental or unintentional discharge under normal usage when properly engaged and in good working order.

-To put the safety mechanism in the "ON" or "SAFE" position, push the button so the RED BAND MARKING CANNOT BE SEEN.
+To engage the safety mechanism, push the button so that the RED BAND MARKING CANNOT BE SEEN.